This article was updated on 10/09/15.

 Of course, you can choose not to decide and build a native app and mobile web app.
 Remember, that's what Facebook did.
 However, businesses with modest budgets may just go with the more affordable option of building out a responsive mobile site.
-Whatever you decide, it's pretty much a forgone conclusion that the future of mobile is here.
+Whatever you decide is right for your business, it's pretty clear that the future of mobile is here.